tier2tickets/Knowledge-Base/content/general/installation.md

 # Software Installation Guide

+**We recommend that you use one of our Custom-built-for-you  Batch files or Powershell files that you will find on your Software and deployment builds page or follow one of our RMM deployment guides.
+But if you need to build a custom installation we have included this page for reference.**

 The software is packaged as an MSI which you build on the custom builds page.
 It supports all the typical command line options of an MSI for example:

 ## Installing